Back to Basics: Benefit-Led Messaging

 Roger Snyder is a Principal Consultant/Trainer, and Director of Product Marketing at 280 Group.

 Roger has worked in the field of Product Management for over 20 years, with experience in startups, growth companies, and various technology sectors.
 He specializes in improving product strategy development, implementing full product lifecycle processes, and roadmap development and evolution.
 280 Group is the world’s leading Product Management training and consulting firm.
-We help companies and individuals do GREAT Product Management and Product Marketing using the Optimal Product Process™.
+We help companies and individuals do GREAT Product Management and Product Marketing using our Optimal Product Process™.